Skip to main content

 NameTypeUnitDescriptionLabelsRelease stage

-feature_service_requests_total_rateGAUGErequests per secondTotal count of feature service requestsaws_regionGA
+feature_service_requests_total_rateGAUGErequests per secondTotal count of feature service requests over five minutuesaws_regionGA

 feature_service_total_latencySUMMARYsecondFeature serving GetFeatures and GetFeaturesBatch latencyGA